swr06/VoxelPathTracer/README.md

 # Voxel Path Tracer
-An ***EXPERIMENTAL*** Voxel Path Tracing Engine which has an emphasis on performance and graphics.
+An ***EXPERIMENTAL*** and ***UNFINISHED*** Voxel Path Tracing Engine which has an emphasis on performance and graphics.
 This engine was mostly made as an experiment and a tool to help me learn more about light transport, physically based rendering, volumetrics and intersection algorithms.
-This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required)
+This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required).

 ## Project status
 This project has been abandoned and will not be worked on anytime soon (The projects that I work on regularly are usually kept private).